opengovsg/engineering-practices/developer-environment/passwords.md

 ## Personal credentials

-Personal account credentials scoped to you should be *generated* and *stored* in the Private vault.
-Examples include their AWS account, Cloudflare account etc.
+Personal account credentials are credentials that are scoped to you as an individual.

-Where 2 Factor Authentication is used, developers are *encouraged* to use Authenticator on their mobile devices instead of 1Password.
+As far as possible, this should be *generated* and *stored* in the Private vault.
+Examples include your AWS account or Cloudflare account etc.

 ## Project credentials